-Susceptibility to adverse drug reactions (ADRs), multimorbidity, and frailty are associated with human ageing, yet there is wide variation in the severity and age at which individuals are afflicted.
+Susceptibility to adverse drug reactions (ADRs), multimorbidity, and frailty are associated with human aging, yet there is wide variation in the severity and age at which individuals are afflicted.
 Identifying genetic markers of increased risk of this phenotype would help stratify individuals to specialist interventions.
-Nuclear factor erythroid derived-2 like 2 (Nrf2) regulates a cell’s response to stressors, including the expression of enzymes involved in drug-metabolism.
-Its expression has been shown to decline in animal ageing models.
-In this study we tested the hypothesis that Nrf2 gene transcription/translation decline in human ageing, and that single nucleotide polymorphisms (SNPs) in the Nrf2 gene are associated with increased ADR risk, multi-morbidity, and frailty in older people.
-Gene expression and protein levels were measured in peripheral blood mononuclear cells (PBMCs) donated from healthy patients aged 18-80 years old.
-Nrf2 genotypes were determined at three loci in a sub-population of patients recruited to the PRIME study (a multicentre prospective cohort study that followed older adults for 8-weeks post-discharge to determine ADR).
-Both Nrf2 gene and protein expression declined significantly with age in human PBMCs.
-In the PRIME sub-study population, the rs35652124 Nrf2 SNP was associated with increased ADR risk, and decreased frailty and multi-morbidity scores.
+Nuclear factor (erythroid-derived 2)-like 2 (Nrf2) regulates a cell’s response to stressors, including the expression of enzymes involved in drug metabolism.
+Its expression has been shown to decline in animal aging models.
+In this study, we tested the hypothesis that Nrf2 gene (NFE2L2) transcription/translation decline in human aging and that single-nucleotide polymorphisms (SNPs) in the NFE2L2 gene are associated with increased ADR risk, multimorbidity, and frailty in older people.
+Gene expression and protein levels were measured in peripheral blood mononuclear cells donated from healthy patients aged 18–80 years old.
+NFE2L2 genotypes were determined at three loci in a subpopulation of patients recruited to the PRIME study (a multicenter prospective cohort study that followed older adults for 8 weeks post-discharge to determine ADR).
+Both NFE2L2 gene and Nrf2 protein expression declined significantly with age in human peripheral blood mononuclear cells.
+In the PRIME substudy population, the rs35652124 NFE2L2 SNP was associated with increased ADR risk and decreased frailty and multimorbidity scores.

 - Nuclear-factor erythroid 2 like